oconnor663/fbmessenger/README.md

 instructions.
 You can also install with `sudo python3 setup.py install`, but that makes it hard to uninstall, so prefer to use the packaging scripts.

 The configuration file is `~/.fbmessenger/config.py`.
-There are two settings that users might want to mess with.
-First one is `Zoom`; set a value like `Zoom = 1.2` to make the fonts 20% bigger.
-Second one is `SystemTray`; set it to `SystemTray = True` to enable system tray or to `SystemTray = False` to disable it.
+There are a few settings that users might want to mess with.

+`Zoom`; set a value like `Zoom = 1.2` to make the fonts 20% bigger.

+`SystemTray`; set it to `SystemTray = True` to enable system tray or to `SystemTray = False` to disable it.

+`MinimizedOnStart`.
+It is only valid the with `SystemTray` option set to True.
+Set `MinimizedOnStart = True` if you want to have this app minimized to tray on start.

 ####Dependencies
 * Python 3